dxos/dxos/docs/content/composer/key-concepts.md

 order: 3
 ---

-# Concepts and Details
+# Key Concepts

-### Protocol based

-The open source DXOS [SDK](../guide/) provides protocols for developing local-first applications.
-Composer is the flagship example of building on them, but they're available for any other project you can think of.

-### Extensibility

-Every feature is implemented through the extensibility model, leaving nothing off-limits to malleability.

 ### Local first

 All data is stored locally on-device, and is never stored on any servers.
 This means that the user's data is always available, even when offline, and is never at risk of being lost due to server outages or data breaches.

+### Extensible

+Every feature is implemented through the extensibility model, leaving nothing off-limits to malleability.

 ### Automatic replication